blaire101/data-warehouse-solutions/README.md

 # Data Warehouse Solutions

-The core purpose of a data warehouse is to integrate and store large amounts of internal and external data, providing accurate, reliable data for analysis, reporting, and decision-making, while addressing issues like **fragmentation /ˌfræɡ.mənˈteɪ.ʃən/**, and difficult historical data management.
+The core purpose of a data warehouse is to integrate and store large amounts of internal and external data, providing accurate, reliable data for analysis, reporting, and decision-making, while addressing issues like **fragmentation**, and difficult historical data management.

 ## 1. Data Warehouse Architecture - Hourglass